-Astrological counseling has been practiced for the last 30 years, but is only now coming into the open.
+Astrological counseling is a relatively recent practice that is just coming into the open.
 Universities like Pacifica Graduate Institute, California Institute of Integral Studies, Institute of Transpersonal Psychology and many others, are paving the way for this newly emerging field to gain both public awareness and credibility.
 I am grateful to offer this service in addition to the astrology classes being taught as an opportunity for you to have the chance to avail yourself of the many advantages of this new field of practice.

 There are some people who may be moved to choose a non-ordinary path that goes beyond the modern views of psychology.
 This type of person is asking different questions and wants different things from life.
 They are asking questions such as, “What steps can I take to grow spiritually?”
 Counseling for this type of person will include the development of an awareness of one’s conditioning or programming and the effort to release that conditioning in favor of the adoption of ‘higher’ viewpoints and considerations.
 Why?
 Because the old programming is seen as blocking us from becoming all that we are capable of being.
 While the discovery of the nature of one’s programming is also a part of the normal therapeutic process, in transpersonal psychology it takes a prominent place in the work one must do and is considered to be a necessary prelude to developing truly new viewpoints.